Ton-Dynasty/TonPromiseEye-doc/docs/How-to-use/Protocol.md

 - **Off-chain Protocol**: These protocols cater to data from off-chain sources, such as oracles.
 The computations and interactions for these data points occur off-chain, leading us to define them as Off-chain Protocols.

-## Prepare: Just implement the trait `Alertable`
+## Prepare: Just `Alertable`

-To send signal, you need to prepare a contract with our template interface.
+To send signal, you need to prepare a contract with our template interface `Alertable`.

 ```typescript
 trait Alertable with Ownable {